3bda1137/Database-For-TodoList-/README.md

 Contributions are welcome!
 If you have suggestions, improvements, or bug reports, please submit an issue.

 ## Contact

-If you have any questions or need assistance, feel free to contact the project maintainers:
+If you have any questions or need assistance, feel free to contact the project maintainer:

 - [Abdallah Mohamed](mailto:abdallahmahfouz111@gmail.com)